A Combinatorial Interpretation for the coefficients in the Kronecker Product $s_{(n-p,p)}\ast s_{\lambda}$ (Multiplicities in the Kronecker Product $s_{(n-p,p)}\ast s_{\lambda}$): Preliminaries and Notation

+The \emph{Littlewood-Richardson coefficients} are defined via the Hall inner product on symmetric functions (see \cite[ pg.
+306]{s}) as follows:

 That is, $c_{\m \n}^\l$ is the coefficient of $s_\l$ in the product $s_\m s_\n$.
 The Littlewood-Richardson rule gives a combinatorial interpretation for the coefficients $c_{\m \n}^{\l}$.
 Before we state the rule we recall some terminology.
 A \emph{lattice permutation} is a sequence $a_1a_2\cdots a_n$ such that in any initial factor $a_1a_2\cdots a_j$, the number of $i$'s is at least as great as the number of $(i+1)$'s for all $i$.

-0in The \emph{reverse reading word} of a tableau is the sequence of entries of $T$ obtained by reading the entries from right to left and top to bottom, starting with the first row.
-0in The \emph{Littlewood-Richardson rule} states that the coefficient $c_{\m \n}^{\l}$ is equal to the number of SSYTs of shape $\l/\m$ and type $\n$ whose reverse reading word is a lattice permutation.
-0in {\bf Example: } The coefficient of $s_{(5,4,3)}$ in $s_{(4,3,2)}s_{(2,1)}$ is 2 since there are two Littlewood-Richardson tableaux of shape $(5,4,3)/(2,1)$ and type $(4,3,2)$:
+The \emph{reverse reading word} of a tableau is the sequence of entries of $T$ obtained by reading the entries from right to left and top to bottom, starting with the first row.

+The \emph{Littlewood-Richardson rule} states that the coefficient $c_{\m \n}^{\l}$ is equal to the number of SSYTs of shape $\l/\m$ and type $\n$ whose reverse reading word is a lattice permutation.